hed-standard/hed-specification/docs/source/03_HED_formats.md

 ### 3.2.3.
 Tags that take values

 A HED tag that takes a value corresponds to a schema node whose unique child is a `#` leaf node.
+The actual schema `takesValue` attribute appears on the `#` placeholder rather than the tag itself.
 These tags may appear with or without a value.
-If given with a value, the tag term is followed by a slash, followed by a value and possibly a blank followed by units.
+When used with a value, the tag term is followed by a slash, followed by a value and possibly a blank, followed by units.

 Neither a placeholder nor its direct parent tag  may not be extended in any other way.
 Thus, tags that have placeholder children cannot be extended even if they inherit an `extensionAllowed` attribute from an ancestor.
-The parsers treat any child of these tags as a value substituted for the placeholder rather than a tag.
+The parsers treat any child of these tags as a value substituted for the placeholder rather than as a tag extension.

-**HED values** can be strings or numeric values followed by a unit specification.
+**HED values** may be strings or numeric values followed by a unit specification.
 If a `unitClass` is specified as an attribute of the `#` node, then the units specified must be valid units for that `unitClass`.

 HED parsers assume that units are separated from values by a single blank.**